Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 trying to implement beforehand, bugs become just another example of the more general principle known as "[Garbage In, Garbage Out](https://en.wikipedia.org/wiki/GIGO)".

-Bugs are so inheritely tied to the real world of Informatics that programmers developed a [wide set](https://www.adacore.com/sparkpro/) [of tools](https://www.learntla.com/introduction/) [and](https://en.wikipedia.org/wiki/Pair_programming)
+Bugs are so inherently tied to the real world of Informatics that programmers developed a [wide set](https://www.adacore.com/sparkpro/) [of tools](https://www.learntla.com/introduction/) [and](https://en.wikipedia.org/wiki/Pair_programming)